 Once again, one of my works is going to be displayed at the GSIS as I join notable artists in an exhibit.
 I am experimenting a new form, this time giving my impressions of our Yanagawa River cruise in Fukuoka, Japan.
 I am attaching my work and a little poetry that should go with it.
-I may attach it at the back of the painting.
+I will attach it at the back of the painting.

 turo ni tito